Operation Starfall is a 2D local co-op Metroidvania inspired by 1980s cartoons.

 This is a technical project — see the Glossary if any terms are unfamiliar.

 This prototype explored Fog of War using shaders and RenderTextures.
-It didn’t ship, but it taught me GPU draw logic and laid groundwork for later teams.
+It didn’t ship, but it taught me valuable GPU draw logic and laid the groundwork for later teams.

 Fog of War ShaderGraph: